Word from one of our ministers

 Planning your visit

 For your first visit, we suggest arriving about 10–15 minutes early.
 You will be greeted by a Welcome Steward who will be able to answer any questions you may have.
 All our chapels are wheelchair-accessible and have accessible toilets.
-There is a hearing loop for those who need it at the London road chapel.
+There is a hearing loop for those who need it at the London Road chapel.
 At all chapels hymn words are displayed on a screen, but hymn books are available if you prefer.
 However, do check the calendar as we sometimes have joint services and so we will only be meeting in one of the chapels.

 Our Services